 Directed by Mervyn LeRoy

-Just two months after the Stock Market crash of 1929, New York must have been a grim place for many, but Jerome Kern and Oscar Hammerstein II’s upbeat musical romance Sweet Adeline was a success anyway.
+Two months after the Stock Market crash of 1929, New York must have been a grim place for many, but Jerome Kern and Oscar Hammerstein II’s upbeat musical romance Sweet Adeline was a success anyway.
 A backstage period piece set at the turn of the century, it was not considered in the same league as their earlier smash Show Boat, which had made Irene Dunne a star.
 The original stage Adeline was the famed singer Helen Morgan.

 Five years later Warner Bros. adapted Sweet Adeline as a film musical, greatly rewritten and bolstered with several new Kern-Hammerstein songs.
 The feature didn’t do badly, especially with the popular Irene Dunne in the lead, returning to musical work.
 But clips from it never appeared in montages of old Hollywood, and the popular Dunne is no longer a household name.
 This only makes Sweet Adeline a more impressive discovery for fans of vintage musicals.